INDUSTRIAL DISTRICTS AND BUSINESS NETWORKS

 - The ability to apply them to the design and management of business networks;

-– The ability to make judgements to assess the competitive advantage of a firm belonging to an industrial district or a business network and to direct its change;
+- The ability to make judgments to assess the competitive advantage of a firm belonging to an industrial district or a business network and to direct its change;

 - Communication skills, through the use of a technical language appropriate to start-up or promote a business partnership network;

 - Learning skills through the link between theoretical thinking and observation of facts.

 (1) Introduction to the Course: understanding the inter-firm co-operation; (2) The industrial district; (3) The industrial districts in the Italian experience; (4) Territorial districts vs. functional districts; (5) The "contractual" business networks; (6) Contractual business networks: case studies; (7) Industrial districts and business networks: two complementary models of networks.